 Which notary job makes the most money?

+Signing agent jobs make the most money.
 Loan Signing Agents can make more money with their notary commission by using their specialized knowledge of the home lending process.
 This benefit extends beyond those qualities usually associated with a notary, allowing Loan Signing Agents to charge additional fees for their services.
 With their advanced abilities, a Loan Signing Agent has the potential to make relatively large sums due to their increased pay range per signing appointment—typically between $75 and $200.
+This can generate a successful loan signing business.

 How do notary signing agents make money?